-1. INTRODUCTION
+1. Introduction

-This paper focuses on the re-typesetting of a series of printed marriage registers, published in the early years of the 20th century by the Phillimore company as an aid to genealogical researchers.
+This paper focuses on the re-typesetting of a series of printed marriage registers, published by the Phillimore company, in England, in the early years of the 20th century, as an aid to genealogical researchers.
 These printed registers were transcribed from the original hand-written registers, kept in local parish churches throughout England and Wales.
 The Phillimore Marriage Registers contain useful extra material not available in other transcripts taken from the hand-written originals.
 In particular, for each parish, there are a few paragraphs of introduction relating to the number of original hand-written registers that were available, and their physical condition.
 The use of local volunteers for the transcription task meant that many of the more illegible entries could be annotated with likely interpretations of obscure surnames, place names etc.

-This project became a document engineering exercise by firstly attempting to automate the re-typesetting (henceforth abbreviated to 're-setting') of the Phillimore registers as a first step towards indexing them and making their enhanced content available in structured form via XML and GEDCOM [1] notations (GEDCOM is an acronym for GEnealogical Data COMmunication).
-The following two sub-sections summarise the background that needs to be known about English Marriage Registers in order to understand the work described in detail later on.
+What follows should be read as a tale of 'practice and experience' which calls upon a combination of tried and trusted techniques to bring the Phillimore Registers back to life.
+The project became a document engineering exercise by automating the re-typesetting (henceforth abbreviated to 're-setting') of the Phillimore registers, as a first step towards indexing them and making their enhanced content available in structured form via XML and GED-COM[1] notations (GEDCOM is an acronym for GEnealogical Data COMmunication).